 12. You Take No Personal Responsibility

-This is your vision for your future - so it's your responsibility.
+This is vision for future - so it's your responsibility.
 Don't waste other people's time by deflecting blame when it's your work that's the problem.
 Great leaders fulfill their own responsibilities and then see how they can help others achieve theirs.

 13. You Don't Want a Great Idea, You Want YOUR Idea to Be Great